Aeroluna/LunaCoopMod/README.md

   - Removed Mag Mine improvements.
   - Increases the production speed of Mira's units by 50%.
   - Increases the Salvage rate from 40% to 60%.
-  - Added tooltips to death effect passives that were missing.
+  - Fixed an issue where some death effect passives were missing the appended prestige tooltip.

 Buffing a top bar ability feels kinda boring, instead P2 now improves how many Mira units you can produce.
 The improved Salvage value and the Double Salvage mastery can combine to give more minerals than you initially paid.
 It can look funny seeing your mineral count rubber band as you train a bunch of units and then they all suicide.